apkuzmin/telegram-support-bot/README.md

 - A user sends a message to the bot in private chat.
 - The bot creates (or finds) a forum topic in OPERATOR_GROUP_ID linked to that user.
 - All user messages are mirrored into that topic.
+- Replies are mirrored when the original message exists on the other side.
-- Message history is stored in SQLite (DB_PATH).
-Set LOG_MESSAGES=0 to disable logging.
+- SQLite stores routing and reply links.
+Message history is stored in SQLite (DB_PATH).
+Set LOG_MESSAGES=0 to disable history logging.

 ### Notes
 The bot works only with supergroups that have Topics (Forum) enabled.